 It’s designed to cleanse gently without the need for rinsing.

 Puppies are curious, playful, and messy.

-And while it would be easier to never have to bathe your puppy, the truth is that yes, puppies need shampooing.
+It would be easier to never have to bathe your puppy.
+But the truth is that yes, puppies need shampooing.

-Like small children, puppies require lots of special care and keeping them clean plays an important role in keeping them healthy.
+Like small children, puppies require lots of special care.
+Keeping them clean plays an important role in keeping them healthy.

 Shampooing your puppy too often or with the wrong kind of shampoo can harm your puppy’s sensitive skin and coat and even leave him/her susceptible to infections and other health issues.